 Melanesia is quite a fascinating destination and besides its natural beauty, it is one of the most mysterious places in the world you might want to visit.
-However, there is no much information regarding the history of Melanesia which makes travelers very curious in trying to discover the island by their own.
-In fact, a significant proportion of the community here doesn’t have interaction with ‘modern world’ and their lifestyle is characterized by traditional beliefs and customs.
+However, there is no much information regarding the history of Melanesia which makes travelers very curious in trying to discover the island on their own.
+In fact, a significant proportion of the community here doesn’t have interaction with the ‘modern world’ and their lifestyle is characterized by traditional beliefs and customs.

 Men of Huli tribe living in Melanesia do make things and this might the first thing to capture your attention during your visit.
 The men are fierce warriors who regard hair to be one of the most important things in their life.
-In fact, you will be surprised to learn about the ‘hair school’ where men are taught on how to grow healthy and strong air as they tend to live in monastic lifestyle.
-Apart of the traditions is that men can only marry once their wig is ready.
+In fact, you will be surprised to learn about the ‘hair school’ where men are taught how to grow healthy and strong air as they tend to live in a monastic lifestyle.
+Apart from the traditions is that men can only marry once their wig is ready.
 Bungee jumping is claimed to have been invented in Melanesia and simply called land diving by the locals, this is an important aspect of traditions and a way in which men prove their manhood by throwing themselves from wooden tree vine towers into the ground with their head first.

 Melanesia is a perfect destination especially for the adventure travelers.
 The islands are known to have great scuba diving reefs that will definitely keep any visitor busy.
-Papua New Guinea makes the northern islands and together with Vanuatu and The Solomon Islands, the three islands are definitely worthy a visit.
+Papua New Guinea makes the northern islands and together with Vanuatu and The Solomon Islands, the three islands are definitely worth a visit.
 Interacting with local kastom villages is always a great experience as you also learn about the thriving and vibrant craft and tribal dances.

 A popular sport in Melanesia is where people play without a winner.
-A major sport in Melanesia is the cricket even though some of the remove villages have no idea about it.
+A major sport in Melanesia is the cricket even though some of the removed villages have no idea about it.
 However, unlike what you would expect with a real cricket game, the locals have slightly changed the rules to suit their attitude.
-The lack of a winner in the cricket game is explained by many as a sign of caring, honesty and an ego-less society that has been seriously ignored and suppressed by the west and more developed countries.
+The lack of a winner in the cricket game is explained by many as a sign of caring, honesty, and an ego-less society that has been seriously ignored and suppressed by the west and more developed countries.